lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-07-02-Finish_your_degree.md

 I took a degree in mathematics.
 I went to Caltech for a variety of reasons, but their strength in computer science wasn't one of them.
-Computer science degrees were slow to take off, perhaps because they seemed unnecessary: in the 1970s, no leading computer scientist had a computer science degree.
+Computer science degrees were slow to take off, perhaps because they seemed unnecessary: in the 1970s, no leading computer scientist had one.
 Most had studied mathematics, physics, or in the case of Tony Hoare, classics and philosophy (that is, "Greats" at Oxford).
 However, Edsger Dijkstra did take a programming course at Cambridge — in 1951!